Top 5 Reasons We Should Have Seen This Market Bubble Bursting

 1. Retail Investors Mocking Wall Street With Airplane Banners

-In early 2021, the world was introduced to Wall Street Bets, the Reddit community dedicated to outlandish investments.
+In early 2021, the world was introduced to WallStreetBets, a Reddit community dedicated to outlandish investments.
 After the group banded together to raise the price of GameStop (NYSE: GME) and AMC Entertainment (NYSE: AMC), certain hedge funds that were short the stock took significant losses.
 One fund, Melvin Capital, recently announced that it shuttered operations due to the losses it sustained from the fiasco.
-Meanwhile, the self-described “apes” at Wall Street Bets were renting digital billboard spaces and airplane banners around Wall Street proclaiming “AMC We Love The Stock.”
+Meanwhile, the self-described “apes” at WallStreetBets were renting digital billboard spaces and airplane banners around Wall Street proclaiming: “AMC We Love the Stock.”

 2. SPACs Being Given Blank Checks Then Imploding

 Special-purpose acquisition companies (SPACs) were all the rage in 2020.
 For many investors, this was a new type of investment.
 The idea that they could crowdfund the creation of a new publicly traded company was intoxicating.
 Unfortunately, many, if not most, of the management teams given huge blank checks by investors managed to squander the funds, usually by choosing poor acquisition targets.
-Since the SPAC managers are compensated/judged by their ability to close acquisitions, deal quality was secondary in their minds.
+Since the SPAC managers are compensated and judged by their ability to close acquisitions, deal quality was secondary in their minds.

 3. Digital Art Was Selling For Millions of Dollars